coq/coq/doc/sphinx/proof-engine/tactics.rst

    variable.
 Existential variables are uninstantiated variables generated by :tacn:`eapply` and some other tactics.

-.. exn:: Not an evar
+.. exn:: Not an evar.

 .. tacn:: has_evar @term
    :name: has_evar